3 Things You Should Know Before Relocating Air Conditioner Unit

 Planning your zones

-While you may have specific plans and objectives, it is important that you discuss your zoning plan with your air conditioning company before installation.
+While you may have specific plans and objectives, it is important that you discuss your zoning plan with your air con company before installation.

 You will need to determine which areas of your home you require heating and cooling, and what time of the day you need it.

 You can group different zones together for added convenience.
-Zoning configurations can be very versatile, but you will need to have a good grasp of how you want to use your air conditioning.
+Zoning configurations can be very versatile, but you will need to have a good grasp of how you want to use your air con.

-You will want to map your air conditioning zones according to your usage pattern for your home.
+You will want to map your AC zones according to your usage pattern for your home.
 A typical zoning configuration is as follows:

 ● Entrance & Hallway